bendrucker/pole/readme.md

 ###### interval

-Type: `number`
+Type: `number` / `function`
 Default: `0`

 The interval in milliseconds between successful requests.
+This parameter can optionally be a function that will be called when data arrives and should return the interval as a number.

 ###### retryDelay